 However, this is only a small proportion of the reports that we have received.
 There has without a doubt been much more CSAM shared with criminal intent during this period; both the number of individuals sharing CSAM and the quantities of CSAM have gone up.

 Capacity to investigate

-At NCMEC we have been working remotely since March.
+At NCMEC we have been working remotely during the pandemic.
 CSAM has to be reviewed in the office, so we have had three teams that rotate doing that.
 It was a transition when we went from working in the office to working from home, and we had to re-examine our workflows, but it has worked well.
-In some way this has helped to forward a number of different programmes.
+In some way this has helped to forward a number of different programs.